dbrumley/harness-training-bae/labs/binary-shared-libraries/README.md

 A large part of the difficulty in harnessing binary-only applications is that---unless the application is trivially harnessable---it often requires reverse-engineering to figure out what to harness, and something like binary patching to implement the harness.
 Harnessing just the shared libraries of an application provided in binary-only form skirts these difficulties, because usually the whole point of a software library is to provide convenient and flexible ways to programmatically exercise its functionality.

 For clarification: this tutorial is aimed at exploring _custom_ shared libraries shipped with an application for which source is not available.
 If, for example, you know that an application uses an open source library, it's better to acquire the source (preferably for the same version as the application uses) and use source-harnessing techniques on that.
+As another example, if a closed-source library is released stand-alone to developers, it will likely come with header files that can make the best harnessing approach more like source-based harnessing than the process described below.

 ### Requirements